-- 1. ice conditions have temporarily eased - 2. it is a question of a special transport, urgent energy supplies or the threat of a production shut-down in a factory, or - 3. the vessel would otherwise be entitled to assistance, but its deadweight is not more than five (5) per cent below the required deadweight - 4. the vessel has started its voyage, which under normal conditions would last no more than a week, already on the day when the assistance restrictions were raised and the arrival of the vessel is not considerably delayed from the point of time when the former assistance restrictions were valid.
+- 1. ice conditions have temporarily eased - 2. it is a question of a special transport, urgent energy supplies or the threat of a production shut-down in a factory, or - the vessel would otherwise be entitled to assistance, but its deadweight is not more than five (5) per cent below the required deadweight - 4.
+The vessel's voyage has already begun on the date of the increase in the restrictions on assistance, and the arrival of the vessel will not be significantly delayed from the date when the previous restrictions on assistance were in force.